Blazam-App/docs.blazam.org/docsource/index.md

     This app is simply not designed for organizations that clump all their users into a select few OU's.
     Having a well defined OU structure is imperitive to the operation of this application.

-    Sure you can use it, but the granularity of your delegation control is proprtional to the granularity of your OU tree.
+    Sure you can use it, but the granularity of your delegation control is proportional to the granularity of your OU tree.

 !!! note "Continuing"

-    If you're looking for an app that delegate based on groups instead of OU's, good luck.
+    If you're looking for an app that delegates to groups instead of OU's, good luck.
     The technical reality of LDAP and Active Directory prohibit any tolerable experience delegating groups to groups.
 ## Open Source